sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-build-an-oracle-service.md

 }
 ```

-Then implement the oracle API following the flow of **obtaining data, serializing data, and signing data**.
+Then implement the oracle API following the order of **obtaining data, serializing it, and signing it**.

 ```ts
 @Get('price/:base/:query')